percona/pmm_dump_docs/docs/installation.md

 !!! note

     Starting from version 2.27.0, PMM Server is shipped with PMM Dump.
 Therefore you do not need to install it.
-To run this shipped vesion use docker exec command:
+To run this shipped version use docker exec command:

     ``` {.bash data-prompt="$" }
     $ docker exec -it pmm-server pmm-dump help